next-book/dev-book/content/brute-neighbors.md

 But after an hour he seemed as fresh as ever, dived as willingly, and swam yet farther than at first.
 It was surprising to see how serenely he sailed off with unruffled breast when he came to the surface, doing all the work with his webbed feet beneath.
 His usual note was this demoniac laughter, yet somewhat like that of a waterfowl; but occasionally, when he had balked me most successfully and come up a long way off, he uttered a long-drawn unearthly howl, probably more like that of a wolf than any bird; as when a beast puts his muzzle to the ground and deliberately howls.
-This was his looning⁠—perhaps the wildest sound that is ever heard here, making the woods ring far and wide.
+This was his looning—perhaps the wildest sound that is ever heard here, making the woods ring far and wide.
 I concluded that he laughed in derision of my efforts, confident of his own resources.
 Though the sky was by this time overcast, the pond was so smooth that I could see where he broke the surface when I did not hear him.
 His white breast, the stillness of the air, and the smoothness of the water were all against him.